On Leadership

 On Coaching

-What I do in a coaching conversation is similar to what I do as a leader: I remove assumptions, watch the human beneath the task, and ask questions that create clarity rather than judgment.
+What I do in a coaching conversation is similar to what I do as a leader: examine assumptions, notice the human beneath the task, and ask questions that bring clearer thinking into the room.

-When people lead from that clarity, teams perform better.
-That's not soft.
-It's strategic.
+When leaders operate from that clarity, teams perform better.

 On Discernment